 Based on insights gleaned from campaign results, your approach should be optimized and tweaked moving forward.
 Consider using A/B (split) testing to experiment with different email options (i.e. subject lines, time of day, from address, colors, call-to-action) and determine which will be the most effective.
 Email marketing success is a moving target and your approach should be in a mode of continuous improvement.

-The reality is that there is a lot more that A/E/C firms can do to leverage the power of email marketing.
-While certainly not an exhaustive list, these 8 best practices should provide you with some ideas to start improving your email marketing efforts today.
+There’s a lot more that A/E/C firms can do to leverage the power of email marketing.
+While certainly not an exhaustive list, these 8 best practices should provide you with some ideas to start improving your firm’s email marketing efforts today.